aarshe22/ss-moad/README.md

 # MOAD - Mother Of All Dashboards

-**Version 0.91** - Initial deployment milestone achieved: All containers running stably, Vector 0.40.0 fully validated, MOAD Manager operational.
+**Version 0.92** - Tomcat multiline ingestion fixed (single-event stack traces), MySQL/Grafana wiring validated, docs and tooling cleaned.

 A unified observability and analytics platform for SchoolSoft operations, providing a single source of truth across logs, metrics, and relational data.